Cave of the Seven Sleepers: Surah "The Cave"

 [Mention] when the youths retreated to the cave and said, 'Our Lord, grant us from Yourself mercy and prepare for us from our affair right guidance.'
 So We cast [a cover of sleep] over their ears within the cave for a number of years.
 Then We awakened them that We might show which of the two factions was most precise in calculating what [extent] they had remained in time.
 It is We who relate to you, [O Muhammad], their story in truth.
 Indeed, they were youths who believed in their Lord, and We increased them in guidance.

 Some argue that the Cave of Seven Sleepers is the location referred to in Surah al-Kahf of the Qur'an.
 The surah is named after the Cave – al-Kahf – in honor of the alleged piety of the seven sleepers.

 Grounds for identification

 Sign at the Cave of the Seven Sleepers noting its mention in the Qur'an.

 Early Muslim period

 Muslim scholars, much like their Christian counterparts, have tried to place the narrative in a specific time and identify its location.
 The site in modern Jordan was favoured by al-Ṭabarī (d.
 923) and al-Wāqidī (d.
 823), with others preferring locations in Turkey.

 20th century

 This cave was identified with the Qur'anic record due to the name of the nearby village, al-Rajib, which is etymologically similar to the word al-Raqīm mentioned in al-Kahf.
 Some also argue the site's correspondence with the Surat al-Kahf based on the finding of a dog's skull near the cave door.

 The site's connection with Islamic heritage led to the participation of various Islamic leagues in its exploration and excavation.

+Mount Qaysoun has also been a contender for the location of the cave; the old town has a gate which parallels the gate that was narrated in the story in which an apostle (presumed to be John) had refused to enter the city after having a requirement to prostrate to an idol in order to enter it.
+Then it was then reported that he went to a nearby bathhouse (bathhouses were also reported to be characteristic of Damascus) where he met and preached to the people who would be the people of the cave.